pmdbpc/OpenCV/Basler Application/readme.txt

 This document explains how to use this code.
+(WIP)